Amal Clooney quits UK envoy role over Brexit deal breach | DW | 18.09.2020

 Read more: UK's Johnson accuses EU of threatening food blockade

-The British-Lebanese barrister was appointed to the voluntary role in April last year following an alarming rise in violence against journalists and laws that limit them from doing their job.
+The British-Lebanese barrister was appointed to the voluntary role in April last year following an alarming rise in violence against journalists globally and laws in some autocratic countries that limit them from doing their job.

-She's not the first high profile person to criticize the government's Brexit u-turn.
+Clooney is not the first high profile figure to criticize the government's Brexit U-turn.
 On Sunday, former British Prime Ministers Tony Blair and John Major published a joint op-ed in The Sunday Times, describing the proposals as "shocking."

 US Democratic presidential candidate Joe Biden has also warned London that there'll be no UK-US trade deal if he is elected, if the new law doesn't respect the integrity of Northern Ireland's 1998 peace agreement.